 Lectures may be recorded using the Echo360 system and posted on the Learning Management System (Canvas) for courses in the Division of Occupational Therapy Education.
-In the event of an interruption of the video conferencing software during a class, the lecture recording will provide a backup method for the viewing of the lecture from the distance site and will also serve as a tool to facilitate learning when reviewing content presented during class.
+Lecture recordings provide an additional method to learn and a backup in the event of an interruption of the video conferencing system.